ghosteryy/ghosteryy/readme.md

 ![Adobe Photoshop](https://raw.githubusercontent.com/ghosteryy/ghosteryy/main/photoshop.png)

-At the moment I'm making my first Discord bot for my group of friends.</ br>
+At the moment I'm making my first Discord bot for my group of friends.</br>
 I do stuff as a hobby currently.

 <!--